jbocciadev/PP2/README.md

 ### __Site elements:__
   - #### Favicon
     - Check that the favicon is displayed correctly in different web browsers.

+  - #### Information banner
+    - Check that the information banner is displayed correctly across different devices and browsers.

   - #### Loading banner
     - Check that the loading banner is presented and removed as designed in different devices and browsers.